 But the Day of the Lord will come like a thief.
 The heavens will disappear with a roar, the elements will be destroyed by fire, and the earth and its works will be laid bare.
 Since everything will be destroyed in this way, what kind of people ought you to be?
 You ought to conduct yourselves in holiness and godliness as you anticipate and hasten the coming of the day of God, when the heavens will be destroyed by fire and the elements will melt in the heat.
 But in keeping with God’s promise, we are looking forward to a new heaven and a new earth, where righteousness dwells.2 Peter 3:10-13

-Until that day, while people continue to look up to celebrities as their source of inspiration, guidance, and hope, Christians are reminded that not only are these temporary but also morally corrupt, deceiving, hypocritical, and some even demonic.
+Until that day, while people continue to look up to celebrities as their source of inspiration, guidance, and hope, Christians are reminded that not only are they mortals, and the vast majority of them morally corrupt, deceiving, hypocritical, and some even demonic.
 So instead, we look up to the heavens that declare the awesomeness of our faithful and Almighty God.
 The God who inspires us to live every day for His glory.
 We search and live by His Holy Word (the Bible), which is the only true moral compass for our lives.
 And, we keep our eyes fixed on Calvary’s cross which testifies of the power of a resurrected Savior who grants us true hope for this life and the one to come!

 We need to remember that celebrities are mere mortals who can only offer advice and opinions based on worldviews.
 Whereas God, who is immortal and eternal, offers divine counsel which stems from His unconditional love, mercy, and grace for us.
 If those who are obsessed with showbiz and celebrities would instead shift their passion to seeking God, they would realize that following Him brings greater joy, peace, and overall fulfillment in life.